cookiecutter/cookiecutter-django/README.rst

 * Integration with Maildump_ for local email testing (optional)
 * Integration with Sentry_ for error logging (optional)
 * Docker support using docker-compose_ for dev and prod
+* Procfile_ for deploying to Heroku
+* Works with Dokku

 .. _Hitch: https://github.com/hitchtest/hitchtest
 .. _Bootstrap: https://github.com/twbs/bootstrap